kic99/RangerMod/README.md

 .3 Holy crap.
 So many more lines of code.
 New items: 3 arrows, 1 bow, 1 spear, 1 duster, 1 iron helmet, 1 shotgun pistol (I said it), 1 pair of shoes, 5 quests, 7 books, and all the crap behind the scenes to make that stuff work.
 Also, bug fixes, adjustments to Talon's and Titan's bows, items renamed, some recipes removed, and changed how some things are unlocked.
 This version is foundational, assuming I figure out how to do the other things I want.

 .31 Bug fix for quests not showing up in loot.

+.32 Bug fixes and changes: weapon damage (shotgun pistol buffed) and loot spawning (slightly more spawning of Midnight's books).

+.33 Finally fixed the bug on the Reaper spear so it now correctly requires a 5 point investment into spears to grant an additional jump height.
+Probably something else fixed but I don't remember what.

 ----------------
 ### Thanks and stuff